MixinNetwork/developers.mixin.one/api/index.md

 ### Summary

-1. Mixin Network, how to deposit, withdrawal and transfer base on it.
+1. Mixin Network, such as how to deposit, withdrawal and transfer base on it.
 2. Mixin Messenger, communicate with Messenger user through HTTP or Websocket.